 FOR DECADES, hidden from the public eye, William Morris agents made the deals that determined the fate of stars, studios, and television networks alike.
 Mae West, Frank Sinatra, Marilyn Monroe, Elvis Presley, Steve McQueen—the Morris Agency sold talent to anyone in the market for it, from the Hollywood moguls to the mobsters who ran Vegas to the Madison Avenue admen who controlled television.
 While the clients took the spotlight, the agency operated behind the scenes, providing the grease that made show business what it's become.

-When Frank Rose published The Agency in 1995, Morris was at the start of the long transformation that would eventually see it reconstituted as William Morris Endeavor, a radically different firm led by hard-driving Ari Emanuel.
+The Agency began when Frank Rose was interviewing Mengers for an article on the exodus of stars for Premiere magazine and she told him he should write a book about it.
+By the time The Agency was published in 1995, Morris was at the start of the long transformation that would eventually see it reconstituted as William Morris Endeavor, a radically different firm led by hard-driving Ari Emanuel.
 All along, the book has remained required reading for new generations of Hollywood mailroom trainees, indeed for anyone with a hunger to understand show business and how it works.
 Now available for the first time as an audiobook, The Agency will soon be out in print and ebook form as well.